oSoWoSo/gumak/README.md

 If you wanna learn terminal commands but still don't type to much.

 ## Check it
+- gumaker - Helps you create glamourous shell scripts.
+###
 - gme - Gum Make Executable - Simple TUI for chmod a+-x
-- gumaker - Helps you create glamourous shell scripts.
+- gvpm - TUI for vpm aka void package manager (xbps)
+- gvpsm - TUI for vpsm aka void source package manager (xbps-src)
+#
 PS: Wait for more nice TUIs...